zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - [x] More data augmentation, allow task augmentation
 - [ ] Maybe use an ensemble of models instead of a single model
 - [ ] It's likely that a model trained in all the prediction tasks will perform better
-- [ ] Use voting to solve ties
+- [x] ~Use voting to solve ties~ I won't have voting on 2020 solution.
 - [ ] I could make more efficient use of compute by using uncertainty and only making verifications for the predictions that are not significative different from the top prediction.
-- [ ] Verify that it works on Kaggle
+- [x] Verify that it works on Kaggle
 - [ ] Review all new code
 - [ ] Experiments
   - [ ] Does training on a bigger dataset improve the accuracy?
 IN PROGRESS
   - [ ] Does using task augmentation improve the accuracy?
 IN PROGRESS
+  - [ ] Should I change the probability of training with a wrong prediction?
   - [ ] Does training for multiple tasks improve the accuracy?
+  - [ ] Train new submission models